caltechlibrary/irdmtools/eprint2rdm.1.md

 that takes an EPrint hostname and EPrint ID and returns a JSON document suitable to import into Invenio RDM.
 It relies on access to EPrint's REST API.
 It uses EPRINT_USER and EPRINT_PASSWORD environment variables to access the API.
-Using the "-keys" options you can get a list of keys available from the EPrints REST API.
+Using the "-all-ids" options you can get a list of keys available from the EPrints REST API.

+eprint2rdm can havest a set of eprint ids into a dataset collection using the "-id-list" and "-harvest" options.
+You map also provide customized resource type and person role mapping for the content you harvest.
+This will allow you to be substantially closer to the final record form needed to crosswalk EPrints data into Invenio RDM.

 # OPTIONS